muratk3n/thirdwave/en/tweets/2020/week28a.md

 ---

-Actually if u make it an artificial island, floating and can move, even submergable in case of emergy, I'll pay double.
+And if u make it an artificial island, floating and can move, even submergable in case of emergy, I'll pay double.

 ---